siddharthborderwala/use-media-query/README.md

 ---

 That's it!
-You're ready to start using `use-media-query` in your React project.
+You're ready to start using `use-media-query-react` in your React project.
 Enjoy!